Planning to Quit Smoking

 Your healthcare provider may have told you that you need to give up tobacco.
 Only you can decide if and when you are ready to quit.
 Quitting is hard to do.
 But the benefits will be worth it.
 When you decide to quit, come up with a plan that’s right for you.
 Discuss your plan with your healthcare provider.
 And talk to your provider about medicines to help you quit.

 To quit smoking, you’ll need a plan and some help.
 Pick a date within the next 2 to 4 weeks to quit.
 Use the time between now and that date to arrange for support.

 Classes and counselors.
 Quit-smoking classes coach people like you through the process.
 Get to know others in a class, and support each other beyond the class.
 Telephone counseling also helps you keep on track.
 Ask your healthcare provider, local hospital, or public health department to put you in touch with a class and a phone counselor.

 Family and friends.
 Tell your family and friends about your quit date.
 Ask them to support your change.
 If they smoke, arrange to see them in smoke-free places.
-Forbid smoking in your home.
+Forbid smoking in your home and car.

 Finding something to replace cigarettes may be hard to do.
 Be aware that some things you choose may be as harmful as cigarettes:

 Smokeless (chewing) tobacco is just as harmful as regular tobacco.
 Tobacco should not be used as a substitute for cigarettes.

 Herbal medicines or teas may affect how your body handles nicotine.
 Talk to your healthcare provider before using these products.